brymer-meneses/Mobile-COVID-19-ML-Detection/README.md

 The model used by this application is a fine-tuned EfficientNet-Lite4 Model provided by TensorFlow Hub making it fast to run on mobile devices.
 I have trained this model for a total of 12789 images from the following datasets below achieving a testing accuracy of 97.32%.

+Here is the confusion matrix of the model which was evaluated on the testing dataset.
 ![Confusion_Matrix](/images/confusion_matrix.png)